-Dung Beetle Innovations will have limited numbers of beetles available this summer!
+Dung Beetle Innovations has limited numbers of beetles available this summer!

-It is important to register your interest as beetles are being made available based on a priority list of interested land owners.
+It is important to place your order as beetles are being made available based on a priority list based on the time of ordering.

 We have four packages:

-4 species in 4 colonies will provide coverage for most of the year.
+4 species in 4 colonies.
+4 species will provide coverage for up to two thirds of the year.

 For the small block owners we recommend that if possible organising neighbouring land owners and collectively buying a package.
-Beetles do not respect property boundaries and having more beetles initially will increase the chances and speed of establishment in your catchment.
+Beetles do not respect property boundaries and having more beetles initially will increase the chances and speed of establishment.

 Go to our Orders Page to submit your order.
 Dr Shau Forgie will call you back to discuss your needs, any questions you have and establishment requirements.